botnyx/simpleObject/README.md

 A simpleObject can be created by passing an array, object or json to the constructor.

-Once a property is set, it cannot be altered.

 Handy for creating custom data objects which require specific values - or have default values.